zanedma/configly/CONTRIBUTING.md

 # Contributing to Configly

 Thank you for your interest in contributing to Configly!
-We welcome contributions from the community.
+Contributions from the community are welcome.

 ## Code of Conduct